2018 Innovate Durham Cohort

 Department: City General Services

 Deep Visual Insights uses carefully tested artificial intelligence software to automatically and regularly check that security cameras are working properly.
-With our software, unhealthy cameras are quickly identified and operators are alerted of the problem.
-This software was developed by veteran Duke University researchers as part of a research project that was initiated by the Duke University Office of Information Technology.
+With the software, developed by Duke University researchers, unhealthy cameras are quickly identified and operators are alerted of the problem.
+For Innovate Durham they developed a software dashboard and worked with the City's security manager to test their software on the cameras in City Hall.

 Departments: County Library & Engineering Services

 Hoverlay is a location-based augmented reality application that can display information about development projects at the location of the project.
 Anyone around that location would be able to experience a highly visual, highly curated content, about the project.
-Pilot would test whether the app can increase engagement, and understanding of the benefits of development.
+Through Innovate Durham they tested the engagement of their platform at the construction site of the main Library and a new art installation at a County administration building.

 Department: City Fleet

 Rownd is an internet of things platform which makes every vehicle a smart vehicle.
 Using the OBD-II port on the dashboard they can monitor: engine performance and problems, location, acceleration and deceleration patterns, crashes and maintenance schedules.
-Rownd starts with end-to-end security and data-ownership, the user owns their data and it is kept secure.
+Rownd worked with the City Fleet Management to build an analytics platform to monitor vehicle and driver performance.

 State of Place